 I spot Susan Jeffers' jacket for THE NUTCRACKER and

-Things were going swimmingly until a new wave of corporate mergers swept the industry and Bradbury was bought by S&S and put out of business while I became head of Macmillan, wrongly adjudged the better "name."
-The only good news was that my whole staff and all of our authors and illustrators--and even the backlist--came with us.
+Things were going swimmingly until a new wave of corporate mergers swept the industry and Bradbury was bought by S&S. The new manager merged Bradbury into Macmillan, wrongly adjudged the better "name."
+I was made Macmillan's editorial director.
+The only good news was that my whole staff and all of our authors and illustrators--and even the backlist--survived.

 After about three years, I was called back to New York to head up Morrow Junior Books.
 A year later there was another merger, and I became an editorial director at HarperCollins.
 Little short of 15 years later, I retired.
 Oddly enough, it was my longest tenure at any company.
 Working with Susan Jeffers on THE NUTCRACKER and Diane Goode on THE PERFECT SPOT and THANKSGIVING IS HERE! are among the happy memories.

 While working full-time, it was hard to keep up with new developments in picture books.
-Now I find myself enjoying them in a whole new way.
-Steve Henry and I started talking about picture books and illustrating, developing the courses we teach today-- "Creating the Picture Book" at Pratt/Manhattan and "Picture Book Essentials," at the Scarsdale Adult School.
+I found myself enjoying them in a whole new way to develop the courses I taught with author-illustrator Steve Henry at Pratt/ Manhattan and the Scarsdale Adult School.

 Teaching was a wonderful experience, but new interests have taken over.
 I am currently on the board of the Ossining Micro Fund, an all-volunteer non-profit that is able to give no-interest emergency loans to people in crisis.
 Developing educational materials to help people navigate the system is my new preoccupation.